-The financial assets and liabilities measured at amortized cost may include cash, dividends receivable, due from brokers - investments, due to brokers - investments, accrued liabilities, accrued management fees, redemptions payable, Preferred Securities and the Fund's obligation for net assets attributable to holders of Capital Units.
+The financial assets and liabilities measured at amortized cost may include cash, dividends receivable, due from brokers - investments, due to brokers - investments, accrued liabilities, accrued management fees and redemptions payable.

 IFRS 9 (2014) replaced the incurred loss model in IAS 39 with the expected credit loss model ("ECL"), as the new impairment model for financial assets carried at amortized cost.
 At each reporting date, the Fund measures the loss allowance on cash collateral held, amounts due from broker, accrued income and other short-term receivables at an amount equal to the lifetime expected credit losses if the credit risk has increased significantly since initial recognition.
-If, at the reporting date, the credit risk has not increased significantly since initial recognition, the Fund measures the loss allowance at an amount equal to the 12 month expected credit losses.
-Given the short-term nature of the receivables and the high credit quality, the Fund has determined that the expected credit loss allowances are not material.
+If, at the reporting date, the credit risk has not increased significantly since initial recognition, the Fund measures the loss.
+Given the short-term nature of the receivables and the high credit losses.
+Given the short-term nature of the receivables and the high credit losses are not material.